 * I listen to Folk, Folk Rock, Alternative Rock, Pop Punk, Indie Pop, Pop Rock, Ambient, Post-Punk, Psychedelic, Singer-Songwriter, Americana, Indie Folk, Indie Rock, Alt-Country, Dream Pop, Electronic, Neo-Psychedelia, Alternative R&B (all genres as listed on Albums of the Year).

-To keep up to date with all the playlists we are working on, you can follow us on Spotify.
+To keep up to date with all the playlists we are working on, you can follow me on Spotify.
 That way, whenever a new playlist goes live, you’ll be the first one to know.
-If you don’t have Spotify, you can follow us on Instagram, where I will post regular updates in Stories.
+If you don’t have Spotify, you can follow me on Instagram, where I will post regular updates in Stories.
 The playlists will always be made available on Soundsgood after they’ve gone live on Spotify!

 You can see all of my Music-related posts here.